nathants/libaws/readme.md

 #### Include

-Defines extra content to include in the Lambda zip:
+Defines extra content to include in the Lambda zip.
+Relative paths resolve beside `infra.yaml`:

 * This is ignored when `entrypoint` is an ECR container URI.